Photo source:

 HOW YOUNG CAN KIDS LEARN TO BE RESPECTFUL?

 Yesterday I watched my 4 and 5 year old grandsons at Tae Kwon Do.
 The master sure taught them respect.
 He stood no nonsense at all and as soon as they put a foot wrong he corrected them straight away by issuing a consequence.
 I didn't know that such little children could sit still and not move at all for 3 minutes and yet they all did it.
 When ever he spoke to them, they had to call loudly, "Yes, Sir!"
-There was certainly order in the class.
+There was certainly order in the class.We need to respect one another.
+That means we speak kindly, think of others before ourselves and look for ways to make others' lives more enjoyable.
+We need to teach our kids the importance of giving and let them experience the feeling of joy in seeing others feeling valued.

 WHAT DOES RESPECT GET YOU?

-a) Respect in return
+a) Respect in returnb) Good friends

 c) Others' trust